← All Articles

-When The New York Times announced its AI-powered news aggregation system would be tested across 15 newsrooms in 2024, it sparked a 340% increase in AI-related session requests at media conferences, according to the International Association of Event Planners.
-Publishers suddenly realized they needed speakers who could decode not just the technology, but its immediate impact on editorial workflows, revenue models, and reader engagement.
+When The New York Times, Washington Post, and other major newsrooms began publicly discussing their AI experiments in 2023 and 2024, conference organizers noticed an immediate shift in what media executives wanted to hear about.
+Publishers realized they needed speakers who could decode not just the technology, but its immediate impact on editorial workflows, revenue models, and reader engagement.

 The challenge for conference organizers goes beyond finding someone who can explain neural networks.
-You need speakers who understand that Condé Nast's AI content moderation system operates differently from Reuters' automated fact-checking tools, and why those differences matter to your audience of media executives, publishers, and content strategists.
+You need speakers who understand that Condé Nast's approach to AI content tools operates differently from Reuters' automated journalism initiatives, and why those differences matter to your audience of media executives, publishers, and content strategists.

 The Media Industry's AI Transformation Creates New Speaker Demands